-She has her eyes set on entering a governing body of the sector such as Tusla or An Cosán, trying to effect change that can improve working conditions for those working in early years settings.
+She has her eyes set on working for a governing body of the sector and trying to bring about change that can improve working conditions for those in early years settings.
 This is where Portobello Institute comes in.

 “I wanted to have the MA.
 I was doing a bit of psychology teaching online for another college last year.
 With the MA, I was planning on going into Tusla or An Cosán or one of the training colleges.

 “Most people with an MA or a degree, at this stage, aren’t staying in creches.
 It’s very sad because there are loads of girls getting educated and they’re all either going into primary teaching or they’re all going into SNA and becoming civil servants,” she said.

 Jackie is passionate about the working environments and circumstances of early years practitioners and she is hoping that she can play a role in improving life for them.